 Gone are the days when brands are those fancy logos that you see in tv commercials or hear on the radio.
 Branding, in its marketing essence, is an experience that is unique.
 They say that a brand is successful when an experience is associated with its name.
-A good example is associating “searching” to Google.
+A good example is associating “searching” with Google.
 So, given that a huge chunk of a person’s lifetime is allocated to their careers, it really does make sense for employers to create a brand for themselves.
 Talent is everywhere and they only go to the best.
 Did you ever want to work with a company that brands itself as playful by having gaming rooms?
 Or maybe candidates still prefer employers who are really serious in their workforce’s career development and would rather look for those who offer a paid MBA program?
 There are different ways of implementing a successful employer branding strategy.
 Regardless of how an employer brand is created, it’s up to the candidate to decide the employer brand he wants to associate himself to.
 Likewise, it’s the employer’s brand that should attract the talent they want to have.

 The talent pool

 There’s no way to deny it, but the global workforce is changing.
 There’s the rise of AI.
 There are also many ways to acquire new skills even outside the realms of formal education.
 Back in the day, you’d need a formal education to get a diploma and find a job.
 But nowadays, for as long as you have the skill required and you can do it expertly, that’s good enough for you to land a job.
 Social media managers?
 Digital marketers?
 SEO specialists?
 And even developers, it’s no longer a question of “Have you learned how to do it?” but more of a simple “Can you do it?”
 Do you want to hire a developer?
 Simply give them a test to find out if they have the skills for the job.